jlanguell/jlanguell.github.io/_pages/about.md

 My computer/cyber hobbies typically revolve around:

--Enhancing my current software toolbox or hardware setup
+- Enhancing my current software toolbox or hardware setup
--Programming/Scripting (sometimes in AWS) with Python, Java, Bash, SQL
+- Programming/Scripting (sometimes in AWS) with Python, Java, Bash, SQL
--Competing in CTF Challenges
+- Competing in CTF Challenges
--And sharpening my ethical hacking skills via TryHackMe, HackTheBox, Portswigger Academy, etc.
+- And sharpening my ethical hacking skills via TryHackMe, HackTheBox, Portswigger Academy, etc.

 Please reach out through the listed social media links if you have any comments/questions/suggestings about the content of this webpage.